Commonplace developer series: #3 effective co-design

 What is co-design and why it matters

-Just as the name implies, co-design is the approach of actively involving and encouraging stakeholders in the design process - which can be done in a number of ways.
+Just as the name implies, co-design in architecture and planning is the approach of actively involving and encouraging stakeholders in the design process.
+This can be done in several ways.
 From project investors to designers, to the eventual users, all opinions are invaluable.
 This is especially true in the built environment.
 New projects and renovations are built for both market opportunities as well as community needs, so (as with many stages in the development process) by inviting the local citizens to actively engage, you can design and build the best project possible.

 Co-design illustrates how architectural planning should acknowledge more than just the building itself, but also the social and environmental networks that it will become a part of.
 This can massively change how places are designed and, perhaps most importantly, the weight of different stakeholders' opinions when it comes to designing it.